Skip to content

 Gentle skincare products

 If you wear makeup, it can be a good idea to look for fragrance-free, light products that are less likely to irritate the skin.
-Avoid any make-up that contains harsh chemicals or strong scents.
+Avoid any makeup products that contain harsh chemicals or strong scents.

 Lifestyle changes